 And now she's gotten the Mark of Cain on her face from Vandal Savage, causing those who see her to fear and distrust her.
 Poor Renee...

 The Green Lantern Guy Gardner can count as this, although it's not that obvious.
-I came to this revelation mostly due to an Alternate Character Interpretation that has developed after some psychology classes and a new understanding of brain damage.
-This article (not mine) outlines a lot of my reasons for this.
-I don't think the poor guy ever caught a break for a long time...
+This article outlines a lot of reasons to view him sympathetically.
+The poor guy didn't catch a break for a long time...

 Jules Hedgehog from Sonic the Hedgehog. he had to stay a robot, and thus can not eat or sleep.
 Poor guy needs a hug..